RASC Halifax Centre

 RASC Events

-Meetings of Halifax Centre are from 1:00 PM to 4:30 PM on the FIRST SATURDAY of the month (except July and August).
+Meetings of Halifax Centre are from 1:00 PM to 4:30 PM on the FIRST SATURDAY of the month (except July and August and OCT 2023).
 There may be exceptions if the date falls on a holiday weekend.
 All meetings and special sessions are recorded and are accessible on the RASC Halifax Centre YouTube channel.

 Place: Room AT101, The Atrium, Saint Mary's University or by Zoom